 - help resolve areas of conflict still remaining

 - help you to adjust to a new sense of self

 - address possible issues of depression or suicidal thoughts

 You will probably never stop missing the person you lost, but with enough time and the right support, a new life can be pieced together and purpose can be reclaimed.

 Bereavement counselling aims to get you to the point where you can function normally - however long it takes.
 To find a counsellor, simply browse profiles until you find a therapist who resonates with you and send them an email.

 Coping with grief

 All of these reactions are normal parts of bereavement - unless they go on for a very long time.
-If you feel like you are no longer coping with grief very well, you may need some extra help from a bereavement counsellor.
-Specific reasons for needing professional support include the following:
+If you feel like you are no longer coping with grief very well or are recognising the following behaviours, you may need some extra help:

 How to tell if grief has become depression

 Unlike depression, grief is not considered a mental health condition.
 Sorrow, anger, confusion and emptiness are natural reactions to death.
 However, when these low feelings last for a very long time, it may be worth seeking additional support.
 Of course, there is no 'normal' length of time for bereavement.